 As a partner account manager, you’re a combination of a management consultant and a salesperson.
 You need to be able to see the bigger picture while also being able to take care of the details.
 You need to be super organized, since you need to manage not only everyone in the channel, but also various channels at the same time.
 You also need to be able to think strategically, since much of your job is about developing strategies and problem-solving.

-Being a great communicator is essential for the job, and this means that you also need to be an active listener when needed.
-While it generally isn’t a requirement to be proficient in an additional language, it’s definitely an advantage, especially if you’re going to work for a company that does business internationally and may look for partners based in international markets.
+Being a great communicator is essential for the job, and this means that you also need to be an active listener.
+While it generally isn’t a requirement to be proficient in a second language, it’s definitely an advantage, especially if you’re going to work for a company that does business internationally and may look for partners based in international markets.

-Of course, you need to have excellent people skills too.
-You’re going to work with a wide range of people and they need to be able to relate to you if they’re going to trust you.
-You also need to be able to motivate them to meet targets, so they need to feel comfortable coming to you if any issues arise that they may need help with.
+Of course, you need to have excellent people skills, too.
+You’re going to work with a wide range of people, and they need to be able to relate to you if they’re going to trust you.
+You also have to be able to motivate them to meet targets, so they need to feel comfortable coming to you and asking for help if any issues arise.

-Being adaptable is essential too, since no two days are the same in the world of B2B SaaS partner account management.
-You’ll often have to work under pressure too, especially as quarterly sales targets loom.
+Being adaptable is essential, since no two days are the same in the world of B2B SaaS partner account management.
+And you’ll often have to work under pressure, especially as quarterly sales targets loom.

 Hard skills partner account managers need

-Most employers looking for a partner account manager require you to be experienced in sales and business management.
-You’ll need to be computer literate in programs like Microsoft Word and Excel but also proficient in customer relationship management or CRM software like SalesForce.
-Employers normally also require you to have at least a bachelor’s degree in a business-related field like business administration, business management, or marketing.
+Most companies looking for a partner account manager require you to be experienced in sales and business management.
+You’ll need to be computer literate in programs like Microsoft Word and Excel or Google Docs and Sheets, but also proficient in customer relationship management (CRM) software like Salesforce.
+Employers also normally require you to have at least a bachelor’s degree in a business-related field like business administration, business management or marketing.

 The best partner account managers don’t necessarily know the minutiae of how each of the company’s products and services works from the jump, but are able to quickly grasp the basics.
 After all, they need to understand the products and services in order to identify suitable channel partners and to support those partners once they’ve come on board.